w3c/wot-testing/events/2021.03.Online/README.md

 ## Logistics:
 * 1-5 March 2021
 * Overlapping with IETF Hackathon
-* Daily Sync meeting: 9am ET
+* Daily Sync meeting:
+    - Monday 1 March - 8am ET
+    - Tuesday 2 March - 9am ET
+    - Wednesday 3 March - 9am ET
+    - Thursday 4 March - 10am ET
+    - Friday 5 March - 9am ET
 * WebEx: TBD
 * IRC: wot-pf
 * VPN?
     - Depends on use cases that need it, e.g. mDNS discovery
-    - If IETF hackathon has one...
+    - IETF hackathon has one, let's see if we can use that (action: McCool to request slot)

 ## Goals
 * Refine and test new features in specifications